openedx/edx-documentation/en_us/open_edx_course_authors/source/course_components/index.rst

-.. _Creating Course Content Index:
+.. _Course Components Index:

 ############################
-Creating Course Content
+Adding Course Components
 ############################

-Use the chapters in this section to understand how to create course content of different types.
+Use the topics in this section to understand how to create course content of different types.

 For information on creating exercises and tools, see :ref:`Exercises and Tools